SamueldelaCamaraFuentes/TraianProt/README.md

 <br>
 <br>
 TraianProt is a web-based, user-friendly proteomics data analysis platform, that enables the analysis of label free and TMT labelled data from data-dependent or data-independent acquisition mass spectrometry mode  supporting MaxQuant, MSFragger, DIA-NN, ProteoScape and Proteome Discoverer output formats.
-Its functionalities include preprocessing of data, differential expression analysis, functional and protein interaction analysis, along with visualization of each of the aforementioned stages.
+Among its functionalities  preprocessing of data, differential expression analysis, functional and protein interaction analysis are included along with the visualization of each of the aforementioned stages.

 TraianProt can be accessed through the following url: https://samueldelacamara.shinyapps.io/TraianProt/